natema/ema-webpage/research.md

 Beside all that, I investigated some other distributed-computing problems ([RepBins], [MinMsg], [NoisCons], [ParLoad]), enjoyed working on some algorithm engineering project ([Kadabra]), and studied the complexity of certain combinatorial puzzles and games ([Candy], [PegS], [CoG]).

-## Neuroscience-ML phase (2018-2022)

-Over the last three years, I've been interested in theoretical neuroscience.
-I've been a fellow of the [Brain and Computation Program of the Simons Institute for the Theory of Computing](https://simons.berkeley.edu/programs/brain2018), and since then I've been working on algorithmic problems such as network alignment ([BrainAlign]), in order to investigate, through a comparative approach, how computation is organized in the brain ([AC]).
-I've also been working on pruning algorithms for artificial neural networks ([LTH]), with some hope to get insights on synaptic pruning and related phenomena in the brain.

-Since 2021, I've become interested in the sub-area of scientific computing known as *Scientific Machine Learning*, in particular within the [Julia programming language](https://julialang.org/) ecosystem.

 # Code